A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: A Brief Overview of Artificial Neural Networks

 \subsection{Fitting FNNs Using AMSGrad}

 FNNs are typically fitted using stochastic gradient (SG) methods, a class of algorithms that iteratively update model parameters using stochastic estimates of the gradient of the objective function.
-Readers are referred to Bottou, Curtis, and Nocedal (2018) for an overview of SG methods.
-In this work, we use the AMSGrad SG algorithm (Reddi, Kale, \& Kumar, 2018), a method that adapts the magnitudes of its parameter updates using exponential moving averages of past stochastic gradient estimates.
-This approach allows AMSGrad to dynamically utilize information from the observed data to update each parameter a different amount at each iteration (Duchi, Hazan, \& Singer, 2011; McMahan \& Streeter, 2010).
+Readers are referred to Bottou et al. (2018) for an overview of SG methods.
+In this work, we use the AMSGrad SG algorithm (Reddi et al., 2018), a method that adapts the magnitudes of its parameter updates using exponential moving averages of past stochastic gradient estimates.
+This approach allows AMSGrad to dynamically utilize information from the observed data to update each parameter a different amount at each iteration (Duchi et al., 2011; McMahan \& Streeter, 2010).
 AMSGrad has theoretical convergence guarantees and performs well in practice with little tuning.
 In contrast, approaches based on the Robbins-Monro SA algorithm require the user to pre-specify a sequence of parameter update magnitudes that are fixed across parameters at each fitting iteration.
-These pre-specified update schemes typically require fine-tuning to the observed data and are often unstable on implementation (Nemirovski, Juditsky, Lan, \& Shapiro, 2009; Spall, 2005).
+These pre-specified update schemes typically require fine-tuning to the observed data and are often unstable on implementation (Nemirovski et al., 2009; Spall, 2003).

 Let $\boldsymbol{\xi}_t$ be a $d \times 1$ vector of parameter values at fitting iteration $t$, $t = 0, \ldots, T$, and let $\mathcal{J}: \mathbb{R}^{d} \mapsto \mathbb{R}$ be a possibly non-convex objective function that decomposes as a sum over observations: